Closing in on HIV Eradication

 December 1, 2017

-An article published in a special November 2017 edition of the open access journal PLOS Medicine, exclusively dedicated to HIV, showcases a team of UCSF doctors who revealed further evidence that timing may be everything when it comes to initiating antiretroviral therapy (ART).
+An article published in a special November 2017 edition of the open access journal PLOS Medicine, exclusively dedicated to HIV, showcases a team of UCSF doctors who revealed further evidence that timing may be everything when it comes to initiating antiretroviral therapy (ART) in the hopes of eradicating the virus.
 Previous studies have led researchers to wonder if very early treatment initiation could be the key to long-term ART-free HIV remission, a cure, or at the very least limit the total viral burden of HIV in an individual.

 Of course, early treatment requires regular testing.
-One way clinicians can ensure routine HIV screening is by helping individuals access PrEP.
+One way clinicians can ensure routine HIV screening is by helping individuals access the HIV prevention drug PrEP.

 Since its approval by the FDA in 2012, pre-exposure prophylaxis (PrEP) has been gaining popularity among those at higher risk for HIV-infection.
 At UCSF’s Ward 86 PrEP clinic, physicians aim to get interested individuals on PrEP in a swift, informed way – which includes initial HIV testing.
 If the test is negative, individuals can initiate PrEP; if the test is positive, they initiate a more comprehensive course of ART.
 With individuals looking to access PrEP receiving regular HIV screenings, clinicians now have an effective way to find and then treat during this early infection phase.